syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Viewing-PDF-Files.md

 The following picture illustrates how the PDF file being displayed in [PdfDocumentView](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfDocumentView.html) control. ![WPF PDF Viewer File in PdfDocumentView](view-pdf-file-images/wpf-pdf-viewer-file-in-pdfdocumentview.png)

-## Load multiple PDF files
+## Avoid unnecessary exception while loading PDF Document

-You can load multiple PDF files in the WPF PDF Viewer without closing the previous PDF document.
-In the WPF PDF Viewer, the existing document is automatically **unloaded and closed internally** when loading a new PDF document.
+To ensure smooth loading of PDF documents in the WPF PDF Viewer without encountering unnecessary exceptions, the existing document is automatically **unloaded and closed internally** when a new PDF document is loaded.

 {% tabs %}
 {% highlight c# %}